 Loading Datasets

 We start by loading a dataset.
-We are going to use the gretelai/synthetic_text_to_sql dataset for our example.
+We will use the gretelai/synthetic_text_to_sql dataset for our example.
 We will also split the dataset into validation and test splits.
 The code below shows how we load and split the dataset using DSPy.

 data_loader = DataLoader()